 The user interface (UI) displays the operation mode and fault codes as specified in the troubleshooting section.
-See Table 6 for codes and definitions.
+See Table 7 for codes and definitions.

 The conventional thermostat inputs are designed to work with most indoor units.
 See AHRI for approved combinations.
-Connections are Y/Y2, Y1, R and C. Depending on thermostat and indoor unit, the system will operate at 1 or 2 capacities in cooling mode.
+Connections are Y/Y2, Y1, O, R, W, and C. Depending on thermostat and indoor unit, the system will operate at 1 or 2 capacities in heating or cooling mode.